-ENCS 6161; ELEC 6121, 6301, 6321, 6361, 6381, 6511, 6601, 7111, 7121, 7341, 7531; ENGR 6181, 6411, 7401, 7461; MECH 6061, 6091, 6251, 6621; École Polytechnique: ELE6208 (Dynamique du vol et auto-pilotage).
+''' ENCS 6161; ELEC 6121, 6301, 6321, 6361, 6381, 6511, 6601, 7111, 7121, 7341, 7531; ENGR 6181, 6411, 7401, 7461; MECH 6061, 6091, 6251, 6621; ''' École Polytechnique: ELE6208 (Dynamique du vol et auto-pilotage).
 McGill University: 304-593B (Antennas and Propagation), Com 538 (Person-Machine Communication).
-Note: Students may not take both ELEC 6511 and MECH 6621.
+Note: Students may not take both ELEC 6511 and MECH 6621. iii.
 Structures and Materials.

 '''

 ENGR 6311, 6511, 6521, 6531, 6541, 7331;

-'''

-'''

 MECH 6301, 6321, 6441, 6481, 6561, 6581, 7501;

 '''

 McGill University: Mech 432 (Aircraft Structures), Mech 532 (Aeroelasticity), Mech 635 (Fracture and Fatigue).

+iv.
 Space Engineering.

-'''

-ENGR 6951, 7201; MECH 7221;

-'''

-École Polytechnique: ELE6502 (Instrumentation automatisée en micro-ondes).
+ENGR 6951, 7201; MECH 7221; École Polytechnique: ELE6502 (Instrumentation automatisée en micro-ondes).
 McGill University: Mech 542 (Spacecraft Dynamics).

-• Aerospace Case Study.
+3. Aerospace Case Study.
 A minimum of three credits (up to a maximum of six credits) must be obtained from the Aerospace Case Study courses.
 These courses, organized by CIMGAS, are conducted by experts from industry, and are given at one of the participating universities.
 The material given in a particular case study course might be offered only once.
 It is, therefore, the responsibility of the student to choose an appropriate course when it is offered.
 Space in some case study courses may be limited.
 These courses are: MECH 6961 Aerospace Case Study I (3 credits) MECH 6971 Aerospace Case Study II (3 credits) ENGR 7961 Industrial Stage and Training (6 credits) Prerequisite: Completion of at least twelve credits in the composite option and at least twenty-one credits in the aerospace program or permission of program director.
 This is an integral component of the aerospace program in the Mechanical Engineering program that is to be completed under the supervision of an experienced engineer in the facilities of a participating company (Canadian work permit is required).
 The topic is to be decided by a mutual agreement between the student, the participating company and the program director.
 The course is graded on the basis of the student's performance during the work period, which includes a technical report.
 There may be some restrictions placed on students chosen for the industry sponsored "stage".
 For those students who are unable to obtain an industrial stage, it is possible to take ENGR 7961 for a project carried out at the university.
 Such students must obtain the approval of the program director.
 Career Prospects.
 In Montreal, graduates have found work in companies such as Pratt & Whitney Canada, Bell Helicopter, CAE Electronics, Bombardier Aerospace, and others.
 They hold positions as varied as consulting engineers, aircraft designers, manufacturing plant managers, vice presidents, and chief executive officers.
 Some have also gone on to form their own companies, while others have taken jobs across Canada and abroad.
 A number of our graduates hold teaching positions in several universities across North America and in other countries.
-2. Industrial Engineering Doctor of/Doctorate in Philosophy (Industrial Engineering) See the description of the Doctor of/Doctorate in Philosophy requirements in the general section on the Faculty of Engineering and Computer Science Master's Programs in Industrial Engineering The Department offers two 45-credit programs leading to MASc or MEng degrees in Industrial Engineering.
-Applicants lacking the appropriate engineering background will be required to enrol in an extended program of specified courses.
-These courses are in addition to the regular 45-credit program.
-Requirements for the Degree The requirements described here are in addition to the general degree requirements for the Master's Programs in the Faculty of Engineering and Computer Science Master of/Magisteriate in Applied Science (Industrial Engineering) Students must complete 45 credits as shown below:
+Top Graduate Certificate in Mechanical Engineering Admission Requirements.
+Applicants to the program must hold a bachelor's degree in engineering with above-average standing.
+The Faculty Graduate Studies Committee will determine the acceptability of an applicant for admission to the program and may require the applicant to do specific remedial course work to meet the program requirements.
+Requirements for Completion The Graduate Certificate program can be completed in one to three years.
+Students with high standing in their Bachelor's program and whose academic records satisfy the requirements for Good Standing in the Master's program in Mechanical Engineering (see Engineering Programs section) may apply for transfer to the Master's program.
+1. Credits.
+A fully-qualified candidate is required to complete a minimum of 16 credits in one of the fields of concentration listed below.
+2. Courses.